LAMDA-RL/ImagineBench/README.md

 ## Citation

-Please cite the following paper if you use ImagineBench in your research:
+Please cite ImagineBench if you find this benchmark useful in your research:

 ```
 @article{pang2025imaginebench,